Skip to Main Content

 A Black Room on Plaça de Catalunya

-Girona's dining scene has long been defined by the gravitational pull of its three-Michelin-starred anchor, El Celler de Can Roca (Progressive Spanish, Creative), and the cluster of serious mid-range tables that have formed in its wake.
+Girona's dining scene has long been defined by the gravitational pull of its star anchor, El Celler de Can Roca (Progressive Spanish, Creative), and the cluster of serious mid-range tables that have formed in its wake.
 Within that mid-tier, a particular kind of contemporary Spanish restaurant has taken hold: places that pair serious sourcing with a deliberate informality of setting, where the cooking is precise but the room refuses to be reverent.
 SiNoFos, on Plaça de Catalunya, is a firm example of that tendency.

 The Menu's Architecture

 Offal and tinned goods sections merit particular attention as markers of culinary positioning.
-In Spain, quality tinned seafood (conservas) has its own serious tradition — distinct from the canned goods of elsewhere , and placing tinned products on a restaurant menu alongside spreads is a statement about that tradition rather than a budget shortcut.
+In Spain, quality tinned seafood (conservas) has its own serious tradition, distinct from the canned goods of elsewhere, and placing tinned products on a restaurant menu alongside spreads is a statement about that tradition rather than a budget shortcut.
 Similarly, offal sections in contemporary Spanish kitchens signal a nose-to-tail sensibility that connects back to classical regional cooking.
 These sections set SiNoFos apart from neighbours like Nexe and Cipresaia (Traditional Cuisine), each of which works from a different editorial position within the city's mid-to-upper dining bracket.

 Recognition and Where It Sits